 - Using the flat side of the broom, beat the white rug.
 The ammonia in the snow will react with the cold air, solidifying the dirt concealed deep inside the carpeting.

 - Allow the snow to settle for 15 to 20 minutes on the rug.
 Then, flip it over and repeat steps 1–3 on the other side.

 - Remove as much snow as possible before draping the rug for 20 to 30 minutes.
 The snow will ultimately melt, leaving the carpet dry.

 How to Keep Your Carpet Clean and Germ-Free

-It is critical to maintaining the carpet clean once it has been thoroughly cleaned.
-When it comes to children and dogs, you must be more deliberate.
+It is critical to maintain the carpet clean once it has been thoroughly cleaned.
+When it comes to children and dogs, you need to be more deliberate.
 Maintaining a clean environment for a longer period of time saves you money.
 To keep dirt from collecting on the carpets, vacuum them whenever you get a chance.
 If you do not vacuum often, tiny microparticles can quickly accumulate and settle on the carpet.

 Clean stains on the carpet immediately, no matter how little, and do not postpone cleaning stains until you are ready to deep clean.
 Stains harden with time, and any stain that persists for an extended period of time will require considerably more effort to remove.
 Sprinkle baking powder over the rug.

 Make arrangements for guests to remove their shoes off the carpets.
 Shoes and slippers not only bring filth, dirt, and viruses into the house, but they also cause the carpet to Wear out faster.
 Investing in house shoes for everyone who comes in is another possible option for keeping carpets clean.